datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 The main catalog functionality
 """"""""""""""""""""""""""""""
 As you likely saw in the ``--help`` information, DataLad Catalog has several main commands to support the process of catalog generation.
-These include:
+These include ``catalog-``:

 - ``create``: create a new catalog
-- ``add``: add metadata to a catalog
+- ``add``: add metadata entries to a catalog
-- ``remove``: remove metadata from a catalog
+- ``remove``: remove metadata entries from a catalog
 - ``serve``: serve the catalog locally on an http server for testing purposes
-- ``set-super``: set the so-called super-dataset of the catalog, i.e. the dataset that will be displayed as the catalog's home page
 - ``validate``: validate metadata according to the catalog schema
+- ``set``: set catalog properties, such as the dataset that will be displayed as the catalog's ``home`` page
+- ``get``: get catalog properties, such as the catalog's configuration
+- ``translate``: translate a metalad-extracted metadata item from a particular source structure into the catalog schema
-- ``workflow-new``: run a multi-step workflow for extracting and converting metadata from a super-dataset and its subdatasets, and adding these to a newly created catalog
+- ``workflow``: run a multi-step workflow for recursive metadata extraction, translating metadata to the catalog schema, and adding the translated metadata to a new catalog
-- ``workflow-update``: run a multi-step workflow for extracting and converting metadata from a new subdataset of an existing super-dataset, and adding these to an existing catalog

 Creating a new catalog
 """"""""""""""""""""""

-With the ``create`` subcommand, you can create a new catalog.
+With the ``datalad-create`` command, you can create a new catalog.
 Let's try it out!

 .. runrecord:: _examples/DL-101-182-102
    :language: console